mmf1982/QTnetCDF/README.md

 QTnetCDF is a hdf/ netCDF4 viewer with emphasis on plotting.
 It is implemented in python and uses QT.
 It can open netCDF4, hdf5 and hdf4 files.
 For hdf4 files, it tries to remove the vdata that only represents sd variable attributes or dimensions.
 The functionality for hdf4 files is somewhat reduced.

-It is tested with python3.7 (on linux) and python3.8 on windows.
+It is tested with python3.7, python3.8 and python3.9 (on linux) and python3.8 on windows.
 Under windows, it works with installing the needed packages via anaconda and python3.8.
-Under linux, it is recommended to use the setup scripts in conjuction with pip and python3.7, see Quick start below.
+Under linux, it is recommended to use the setup scripts in conjuction with pip and python3.7 or python3.8, see Quick start below.

 ## Quick start for linux

-Create and activate a virtual environment:
+Create and activate a virtual environment (only needed if you actually want to run it in the virtual environment, skip otherwise):

-    python3.7 -m venv newenv_test
+    python3.8 -m venv newenv_test
     source newenv_test/bin/activate

 download both QTnetCDF and add_interactivity: